kb-netsec/home-lab/docs/librenms/writeup.md

 Uhhh what?
 How do I set a password in .env?
 What even does "inspect compose.yml" mean?
 Inspect it for what?

 At this point, I'm already reaching for a YT tutorial for noobs.
-I found one by for day in life: that explained the dependencies pretty well.
+I found one by for day in life: that explained the dependencies, .env and .yml files pretty well.
+Answer to how to set the password at 4:14. https://youtu.be/tQ2pZkk4Fsw

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tQ2pZkk4Fsw?si=_tc2Sykntvbk0ef7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>